10 Best Cordless Hot Glue Guns of 2024 – Reviews & Top Picks

 1. OUTUL Hot Melt Glue Gun – Best Overall

-We give the OUTUL Hot Melt Glue Gun 5-stars across the board.
-It is not only a fabulous design, complete with a stand-up base and an ergonomic double trigger, it also has a drip-free nozzle so it won’t make a mess, and an anti-dripping heating chamber.
-Never burn your hand, have glue sticking to the table, or worry about knocking it over.
+We give the OUTUL Hot Melt Glue Gun five stars across the board.
+It is not only a fabulous design, complete with a stand-up base and an ergonomic double trigger, it also has a drip-free nozzle so it won’t make a mess, plus an anti-dripping heating chamber.
+So you’ll never burn your hand, have glue sticking to the table, or worry about knocking it over.

-Using a high-quality ceramic positive temperature coefficient (PTC) heating system, you are provided with glue, preheated to just the right temp, in only 3-5 minutes.
-And it comes standard with automatic temperature control, so your glue sticks won’t burn inside the gun.
+Using a high-quality ceramic positive temperature coefficient (PTC) heating system, you are provided with glue, preheated to just the right temp, in only three to five minutes.
+And, it comes standard with automatic temperature control, so your glue sticks won’t burn inside the gun.
 With 30 included glue sticks and six finger protectors, it is obvious why we love this gun so much.